 This is a generic foot but it doesn’t fit all machines, so check it works on yours.

 There’s a knack to holding in place both the tape and the fabric being bound.
 So practice before doing this for real.
-Some people never get to be happy with the result.

 And make test samples to get the needle in the best place for sewing your specific fabrics.